 Grade Definition Points A Excellent An "A" denotes intellectual initiative as well as high academic achievement.
 4 В Good A "B" denotes above average completion of course requirements.
 3 С Average A "C" denotes a satisfactory understanding of course principles and techniques.
 2 D Poor A "D" denotes marginal understanding of course principles and techniques.
 1 F Unacceptable An "F" denotes that course requirements and standards were not met.
-0 P Pass A "P" denotes a passing grade of "D" or better in a pass/fail course.
+0 P Pass A "P" denotes a passing grade of "C" or better in a pass/fail course.
 0 I Incomplete An "I" denotes that the student was unable to complete the work or take the final examination because of illness or other causes over which the student had no control.
 The student does not re-register for the course the following semester, but continues to complete the coursework as designated by the instructor of the incompleted course.
 The "I" automatically becomes an "F" if the work is not made up prior to the mid-semester point of the following semester.
-0 R Re-register For self-paced courses (except OFT 103), an "R" denotes that the student has completed at least half, but was unable to complete all, of the course requirements by the end of the semester.
-For developmental education courses, an "R" denotes that the student has a final average of 70-74 percent.
-The student is required to re-register tendance were met.